Rosalind A. McKnight

-Rosalind A. McKnight (January 8, 1934 - February 11, 2010) is the author of Soul Journeys and Cosmic Journeys.
+Rosalind A. Buck McKnight (January 8, 1934 – February 11, 2010) was an American religious writer and lecturer, the author of Soul Journeys and Cosmic Journeys.

 Biography

+McKnight was born in Harrodsburg, Kentucky, the daughter of Timothy Buck and Hester Buck.
+She graduated from Manchester College in Indiana and earned a graduate degree from Union Theological Seminary.She married David Allen McKnight in 1969.

 McKnight was interested in the nonphysical dimensions of consciousness.
-With out-of-body researcher Robert Monroe, the founder of the Monroe Institute, she studied human consciousness and wrote about her experiences.
+With out-of-body researcher Robert Monroe, the founder of the Monroe Institute, she studied human consciousness, and spoke and wrote about her experiences.